juychen/juychen.github.io/docs/4_Batch/BatchNextflow.md

 ![Image](../../src/img/Batch/Batch-price1.jpg)

 This saving summary page shows the price.
 We know that to align a 12GB scRNA-Seq sample takes $0.17.
-Thanks to the spot instances, we can save 79% of money compare to host a on-demand EC2 instance.
+Thanks to the spot instances, we can save 79% of money compared to hosting an on-demand EC2 instance.

 ![Image](../../src/img/Batch/Batch-price2.jpg)